OmarElfouly/QMProject/README.md

 the input is split into its terms using a splitting function, which takes the input and a delimiter, and splits the input between each delimiter and stores each part as an element in a vector of strings.
 Once that is done, I loop over each term, and first of all make sure that a variable and its negation do not both exist simultaneously in one term.
 If they do, then that term is equivalent to zero, so I remove that term from my term list.
-I then proceed by converting each term to a bit value, which I use to determine the minterms of the function.
+I then proceed by converting each string term to a binary term, which I then use to determine the minterms of the function.
 I do this by setting the variables in a term to 1, I set them to 0 if they are negated, and to 2 if they are not present at all.
-I then loop from 0 to 2^variable_count and use the bitset library to create every possibility of binary terms in my function, and I compare only the 1s and 0s (not the 2s) of my binary-converted terms with the bitset, and if they match, I add the term to my vector of minterms.
+I then loop from 0 to 2^variable_count and use the bitset library to create every possibility of binary terms in my function (basically, the rows of the truth table), and I compare only the 1s and 0s (not the 2s since they do not affect the terms) of my binary-converted terms with the bitset, and if they match, I add the term to my vector of minterms.
 Once that is done, I now have my vector of minterms and maxterms, and I call a simple printing function to print the canonical forms of the function, along with their shorthand notations.

 ### Part 3:
 Input: Vector of min terms (x = {1,5,9}), and string of variables ("ACF")